Unhelpful thinking and recognising negative thoughts

 Negative thoughts

-This is not easy but it is important.
+This is not easy, but it is important.
 Recognising and naming our thoughts and problems is a starting point.
 It helps us make sense of what is happening if we give things a name.
+While this can feel uncomfortable, it helps us understand what is really going on.

-Do explore the article more.
-I will be honest – I recognise some of these unhelpful thinking patterns: maybe you recognise some of these or others in the article in yourselves.
-Once we’ve given the unhelpful thought a name we can begin to challenge those thoughts and start to break the cycle and a way that we can do this by being in the present.
+Once we’ve given the unhelpful thought a name we can begin to challenge those thoughts and start to break the cycle.
+One way we can do this by being in the present.

 What you can do to help

 Noticing our thoughts and feelings and the world around us can help us gain a better perspective.
-According to the NHS this is known as being more mindful.
-On the NHS website is a video that gives some excellent suggestions as well as other tips on reframing your thoughts.
+This is known as being more mindful.
+The NHS website has a helpful video that gives some excellent practical suggestions as well as other tips on reframing your thoughts.
 One method is to keep a thought diary.
 This can help you to identify if there is a pattern to your thinking such as times of day or events that trigger the negative thought process.

-With a problem identified and the pattern noted, we can begin to understand the negative thoughts and how they are affecting our daily lives, at work and at home.
+Once we have identified the problem and recognised a pattern, we can begin to understand our negative thoughts and how they are affecting our daily lives, at work and at home.
 This is a small step but a significant change.
 As is often the case with mental health issues, it’s the little things that matter.

-So set yourself a challenge – name that negative thought and identify the pattern.
-It can have such a big impact on our everyday existence that it is a change worth making.
+So you could set yourself a challenge – name that negative thought and identify the pattern.
+Awareness alone is a positive change worth making and can have a big impact on our everyday existence.

-The Mental Health Foundation website has lots of activities, advice and resources to help you with your mental health.
-Check out to see what is there.
+The Mental Health Foundation website has a wide range of activities, advice and resources to help you with your mental health.
+It’s well worth exploring what’s available and finding what works for you.

 Final thoughts

-If you do find yourself struggling to cope, remember that there are organisations that can help.
-Here are three that you might find useful:
+If you do find yourself struggling to cope, remember that the organisations mentioned in the blog are there to help.
+You might find the following helpful too:

 Stay connected